facebookresearch/goliath/DATASHEET.md

 18. **How was the data associated with each instance acquired?** *(Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.)*

-    The subjects were captured in a small high resolution dome with controllable lights, and in a larger dome for full-body captures.
+    The subjects were captured in a small high resolution dome with controllable lights, in a larger dome for full-body captures, and with a mobile phone for the phone captures.

 19. **What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?** *(How were these mechanisms or procedures validated?)*